SamsterBirdies/forts-vn/README.md

 		}
 ```
 ## Camera move feature
-Moves the forts camera.
+Moves the forts camera, good for showing ingame stuff similar to vanilla forts mission briefings.
 Internally runs SetNamedScreenByZoom and RestoreScreen.
 Make sure to remove the background first (set the image's `background_table.color2` value to `{255,255,255,0}` and set the `background_table.clear` value to `true`).
+Also make sure that `ShowWorld` is not `false`.
 ```lua
 camera = {Vec3(4000,2000), 3} --parameters: vec3 position, float zoom (1-25), optional float duration (seconds), optional float easePeriod (0-1).
 ```